 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

 Moisture control in beehives is important for all beekeepers, and this can be achieved using various equipment such as moisture boards or quilt boxes.
-Quilt boxes are a standard feature of Warre beehives that some Langstroth beekeepers sometimes use.
-Not many beekeeping equipment manufacturers have quilt boxes for Langstroth beehives, however, both beginner and experienced beekeepers can build a quilt box for their own use.
+Moisture quilt boxes are a standard feature of Warre beehives that some Langstroth beekeepers sometimes use.
+Not many beekeeping equipment manufacturers have moisture quilt boxes for Langstroth beehives, however, both beginner and experienced beekeepers can build a quilt box for their own use.
 The process requires some wood and metalworking skills and a few tools.
-This guide shows you how to build a quilt box for a beehive and its use in beekeeping.
+This guide shows you how to build a quilt box for a Langstroth beehive and its use in beekeeping.

 The Beehive Moisture Problem

 Moisture in the beehive is a big problem for beekeepers in nearly all seasons of the year.
 However, the problem is more pronounced in winter and other wet times of the year.
 Air that is warm and containing some moisture in it, rises to the top of a beehive and gets cooled.
 Its ability to hold moisture is reduced due to cooling.
 The moisture is deposited onto cool surfaces of the beehive.
 Water vapor meeting with a cold surface, also condenses onto the surface and can form droplets.

 In beehives, the inner cover is the major condensation surface.
 Controlling the moisture in a beehive is necessary so that there is no harmful condensation.
 Cold water dropping on bees causes them to die.
 It can kill off an entire honey bee colony very quickly.